AvalZ/WAF-A-MoLE/README.md

 wafamole evade --model-type DP wafamole/models/custom/example_models/graph_directed_proportional_sqligot "admin' OR 1=1#"
 ```

-## BE CAREFUL!
+**BEFORE LAUNCHING EVALUATION ON SQLiGoT**
+This classifier is really strong, since the feature extraction phase produce vectors with structure and the pre-trained classifiers are strongly regularized.
-This classifier is really strong, it may take a long time (up to 3 hours) for some variants (see Benchmark section).
+It may take a long time (up to 3 hours) for some variants (see Benchmark section) to produce a payload that achieves evasion.

 # Benchmark